 Chicken and Dumplings

 Bone the chicken, discarding all skin, bones and cartilage, and tear meat into bite-size pieces.
 Set aside.
 (You can do this part the day before, if you like.
-Just refrigerate the boned chicken -- well covered so it doesn't dry out -- and broth.)
+Just refrigerate the boned chicken -- well covered so the meat doesn't dry out -- and broth.)